caninetools/canine.tools/privacy.md

 description: "Privacy policy information about canine.tools services."
 permalink: /privacy/
 ---
 These are terms users must follow when accessing any services provided by canine.tools.
-This was last updated 8/29/2024.
+This was last updated 8/30/2024.
 Most of this was taken from [tux.pizza](https://tux.pizza).

+### tl;dr
+You are responsible for all content you share.
+You hold the rights to the content.
+By submitting content to canine.tools, you give us the right to display and distribute it for that application.
+You are responsible for the legality of your content.
+The data we store is only needed for services to run.
+NGINX logs collect what IP address visits what site.
+The content itself in each application is private.
+These logs are rotated and deleted once a week.
+No data is shared with other parties.

 ### Content
 On Services that allows you to post, link and otherwise make available content, you grant us the right and license to display and distribute your content on or through that Service (including via applications).
 We may format your content for display throughout the Service, but we will not edit or revise the substance of your content itself.
 The displaying and distribution of your content happens strictly only according to the visibility rules you have set for the content.
 We will not modify the visibility of the content you have set.